Skip to main content

 All right, so let’s wrap this up.
 What would an ideal healthy relationship with politics look like in a church?
 If you could walk in maybe on your own or any other church and say, May I see a really healthy vibe here when it comes to their relationship with politics, what does it look like?

 Kaitlyn >> Yeah, yeah.
 Oh, I love that.
 I actually do think I see that in my church.
 I’m thankful to belong to a church where that’s true.
 And healthy is different than perfect.
 We’re not going to be perfect on this until Christ returns, right?
-We’re going to have conflicts.
-We’re gonna have difficulties.
+We’re going to have conflicts, and we’re gonna have difficulties.

 But I think what would show a really healthy church on this is on one hand, politics is not a separate part of our life that we ignore.
 So it’s a part of our regular relationships.
 Pastors and Bible study teachers aren’t afraid, when a passage in Scripture talks about something that we think is political, they can talk about it.
 People in pews after church if the sermon helped them think well about some local political issue, can turn to a friend and have a conversation about it.
 They can learn that they disagree and it not ends their relationship.